pheryjs/phery/README.md

 * `no_stripslashes` => false, Don't apply stripslashes on the args
 * `exceptions` => false, Throw exceptions on errors
 * `respond_to_post` => array(), Set the functions that will be called even if is a POST but not an AJAX call
 * `compress` => false, Enable/disable GZIP/DEFLATE compression, depending on the browser support.
-Don't enable it if you are using Apache DEFLATE/GZIP, or zlib.output_compression Most of the time, compression will hide exceptions, because it will output plain text while the content-type is gzip
+Don't enable it if you are using Apache DEFLATE/GZIP, or zlib.output_compression Most of the time, compression will hide exceptions, because it will output plain text while the content-type is gzip, unless you also enable `error_reporting`
 * `error_reporting` => false|E_ALL|E_DEPRECATED|..., Error reporting temporarily using error_reporting(). 'false' disables the error_reporting and wont try to catch any error.
 Anything else than false will throw a PheryResponse->exception() with the message, code, line and file
+* `csrf` => false, Enable CSRF protection, uses PHP sessions.
+The meta tag must go inside the head of your page using `<?php echo Phery::instance()->csrf(); ?>`

 #### Phery::instance($config = null)

-Singleton static method, ensures just one instance of phery, usually the prefered style
+Singleton static method, ensures just one instance of phery, this is prefered over creating multiple instances

 #### Phery::instance()->set(array $functions)